joskintola/naija-agent/README.md

 ## 📄 Solution Paper

-The full 4-8 page solution paper covering approach, architecture decisions, experiments, ablation studies, and future work is included in the submission.
+The  solution paper covering approach, architecture decisions, experiments, ablation studies, and future work is included in the submission.

 ---